BrightBitGAMES/MartinezClipper/README.md

 # MartinezClipper
-A C# implementation of a polygon clipping algorithm that enables several boolean operations (union, difference, xor and intersection) on polygons.
+A C# implementation of a polygon clipping algorithm that enables several boolean operations (union, difference, exclusive-or and intersection) on polygons.

 The code is based on an algorithm described in a paper from 2009 called: *A new algorithm for computing Boolean operations on polygons by Francisco Martı́nez, Antonio Jesús Rueda and Francisco Ramón Feito*.